MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

   `this.name`

 This is the name of the Puzzle.
 All letters should be capitalized, and spaces are allowed.
-Players will be able to interact with this Puzzle by using it as an argument in the [[use command|Commands#use-player-command]].
+Players will be able to interact with this Puzzle by using it as an argument in the [use command](../commands/player_commands.md#use).
 Note that multiple Puzzles can have the same name, so long as they are in different Rooms.
 However, to lower the likelihood of bugs and enable certain features, it is recommended that each Puzzle be given a unique name.